Linguistic Neuron Overlap Patterns to Facilitate Cross-lingual Transfer on Low-resource Languages: Appendix: Ablation Results

 \section{Appendix: Ablation Results}

-This section presents the detailed experimental ablation to evaluate the impact of neuron probe data construction and the HSIC similarity metric on bridge selection.
+This section presents the detailed experimental ablation to evaluate the impact of neuron probe data construction and the HSIC similarity metric on the bridge language selection.
 Table \ref{ablation-pro} and Table \ref{hsicaba} present the results of ablation experiments on the BLI task. ``w/o $*$'' denotes replacing our probe data with a simplified version based on FLORES+.
-For example, ``w/o $*$'' probe data in Indonesian-Hebrew is illustrated in Figure \ref{fig:probedata*}.
+For example, Figure \ref{fig:probedata*} illustrates the construction of ``w/o $*$'' probe data for Indonesian-Hebrew.